ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-get-data.md

 ### Add the Other Methods

-Add two additional methods: one called `forecast` that gets the forecast data from the `forecast` endpoint and one called `uvIndex` that gets the UV Index data from the `uvi` endpoint. **Hint:** Have a look at the <a href="https://openweathermap.org/api" target="_blank">Open Weather Map API Docs</a> for more information on the endpoints.
+Add two additional methods: one called `forecast` that gets the forecast data from the `forecast` endpoint (5 day / 3 hour forecast) and one called `uvIndex` that gets the UV Index data from the `uvi` endpoint (UV Index). **Hint:** Have a look at the <a href="https://openweathermap.org/api" target="_blank">Open Weather Map API Docs</a> for more information on the endpoints.
 The format of the `forecast` and `uvIndex` methods will be basically the same at this point other than the name of the endpoint.

 **Be sure the first create tests, then write code.**